Deducteam/lambdapi/doc/sections/options.md

  - `--too-long <float>` gives a warning for each command (i.e., file item) taking more than the given number of seconds to be checked.
 The given parameter is expected to be a floating point number.

+#### Rewriting engine

+The following options can be used to modify the behaviour of the reduction engine,
+ - `--write-trees` outputs the decision trees used for rule filtering, for each symbol `s`, a file `s.gv` is created.
+ - `--ordered-rules` forces the rewriting engine to use in priority the topmost rules.